Kishore-Yogaraj/AB3DMOT-ROS2-Implementation/README.md

 # AB3DMOT-ROS2-Implementation
-Integrating the AB3DMOT algorithm with ROS2 and Watonomous infrastructure
+This repo integrates the AB3DMOT algorithm written by Xinshuo Weng, Jinaren Wang, David Held and Kris Kitani into a ROS2 node within the Watonomous infrastructure